-- (2) These columns represent the annual incentive compensation awards that could have been earned by the NEOs based on performance for the 2021 fiscal year.
+- (2) These columns represent the annual incentive compensation awards that could have been earned by the NEOs based on performance for the 2022 fiscal year.
 The amounts shown reflect the awards that as applicable were possible at their respective threshold, target and maximum levels of performance.
 The annual incentive award amounts actually paid to each NEO are reported in the "Non-Equity Incentive Plan Compensation" column (or, for Mr. Scherl, the "Bonus" column) of the Summary Compensation Table.
-For more information regarding the annual incentive compensation program, see "Compensation Discussion and Analysis Annual Incentive Compensation." - (3) The awards represent the performance-based restricted stock awards granted in 2021 that may vest based on the Company's achievement of specified TSR levels over a five-year period.
+For more information regarding the annual incentive compensation program, see "Compensation Discussion and Analysis Annual Incentive Compensation." - (3) The awards represent the performance-based restricted stock awards granted in 2022 that may vest based on the Company's achievement of specified TSR levels relative to twenty-five (25) other companies over a three-year period.
 The vesting schedule for each award has a specified threshold performance level such that performance below threshold results in no shares vesting.
 If at least the threshold performance goal is attained, the number of shares that will vest ranges from 30% to 150% of the target number of shares granted.
-For additional information regarding the vesting of the performance-based restricted stock, see "Compensation Discussion and Analysis Long-Term Equity Incentives."
+For additional information regarding the vesting of the performance-based restricted stock, see "Compensation Discussion and Analysis Long-Term Equity Incentives." - 68 \ The Howard Hughes Corporation investor.howardhughes.com

-- (4) The awards represent the time-based restricted stock awards granted in 2021, which vest in equal annual installments over a five-year period (or, in the case of Mr. Scherl's February 2021 award, 50% vesting on each of February 8, 2022 and December 31, 2022).
+- (4) With respect to Messrs.
+Olea and Riley, the awards represent the time-based restricted stock awards granted in 2022, which vest in equal annual installments over a three-year period.
+For Mr. Scherl, the awards represent (i) a time-vested restricted stock award granted on January 26, 2022, with one hundred percent (100%) of the total number of granted shares vesting on December 31, 2022, and (ii) an unrestricted stock award granted on January 26, 2022, with 100% of the total number of granted shares issued and vested on January 26, 2022.
 For additional information regarding the vesting of the time-based restricted stock, see "Compensation Discussion and Analysis - Long-Term Equity Incentives." - (5) Represents the grant date fair value determined pursuant to ASC Topic 718.